Updated by Shea Brogren, MOT, OTR/L

 Aaron’s Thinking Putty - We LOVE this thinking putty and all of the varieties possible!
 Users love the temperature color-changing, glow-in-the-dark, UV light-sensitive, and metallic putties that come in 3 different sizes!
 It's subtle, silent, and portable - push, pull, stretch, mold, twist, pinch.
 Gone are the days of boring theraputty or silly putty!

-Tangle - Tangle Creations has come up with a wide variety of sensory-minded fidget and recently expanded their product line to include Tangle Therapy and Brain Tools.
+Tangle - Tangle Creations has come up with a wide variety of sensory-minded fidgets and recently expanded its product line to include Tangle Therapy and Brain Tools.
 We like that the Tangle is available in different colors, textures, and sizes.
 For people who like to pull the pieces apart and reassemble them, the Tangle allows for flexibility with patterning and design.
 Best of all, it looks like a bracelet so it can be inconspicuous!
 Keep in mind that there are little parts that comprise the Tangle, so this would not be the choice for young children or users who mouth non-food items!

 GyRings - Spin, Flip, Snap, and Roll!
 These GyRings were developed by a 15-year old boy with ADHD and have taken off in popularity because of their discreet multi-fidget functions.

 Stress balls - There are many options in today’s market for stress balls.
-Here is oneexample.
 Most stress balls offer some sort of resistance, making it hard to squeeze.
 This provides the user with proprioceptive input, which can have an immediate calming effect on the brain.
 Some additional benefits of using a stress ball include improved focus and attention, reduction in anxiety, and a way to strengthen fine motor skills.

 Fidget cube - A fidget cube is another popular option that helps keep hands busy.
 Typically, each side has a different feature, including clicking, flipping, rolling, and gliding.
 This offers a versatile way to get needed sensory input.